 So be nice and be assertive –ask their opinion and for their decision on options you present to them.
 This is a great way to tackle employees who don’t listen.

-The sixth way to deal with employees who ignore you is Put what is agreed in writing
+Dealing with employees who ignore you: Put what is agreed in writing

 Everything we take in is coloured by our reference points and hopes and fears.
 This is basic human behaviour.
 When something is agreed verbally, there will be differences in what exactly has been agreed in the minds of each party.
 Over time these differences will become bigger as some remember one thing and others something else.